UAlbertaALTLab/Lacombe/README.md

 Including a set of allowed characters significantly _worsened_ the accuracy of the OCR output.
 This was true regardless of which variations on character sets I used (limiting it to just Cree letters, etc.).

+### Training a Language Model

+[This tutorial](https://medium.com/quantrium-tech/training-tesseract-using-qt-box-editor-1c089ae3029) is an accessible guide to creating a new language model for Tesseract, using the v3.0 method.

 ## OCR Results

 This section shows the results we achieved from running Tesseract on the Quebec scans ourselves.
 Click the **link** in the **Report** column to see the accuracy report for that particular set of Tesseract options.
 See the [Accuracy](#accuracy) section below for more details on how to read the accuracy reports.